Your Packing List for Summer Travel in Spain

 Google maps tend to give terrible directions in Spain.
 Sometimes it will direct you to take the longer route.
 Other times, it will send you in the wrong direction!
 A better alternative for getting around is the Moovit app.
 It’s much more accurate with directions and timing.
 Here’s the complete list of useful guides:

-- Moovit app – don’t let Google maps send you wandering around the city – it’s not that great for finding directions in Spain.
+- Moovit app – don’t let Google maps send you wandering around the city – it’s not that ideal for finding directions in some Spanish cities.
 Download the Moovit app.
-It’s available for both iOs and Itunes and it’s completely free!
+It’s available for both iOs and iTunes and it’s completely free!

 - Spain Travel Guides -You may have a list of destinations to visit in Spain already, but have you considered lesser known destinations like the Cies Islands?
 If you want to learn what to eat, see, and do in Spain, you can also check out my Spain Bucket List series!